medic/cht-docs/content/en/design/Interface/_index.md

 ---
-title: "Component Library"
+title: "Interface"
-linkTitle: "Component Library"
+linkTitle: "Interface"
-weight: 3
+weight: 2
 description: >
-  The standard aspects of our core framework for reuse to encourage consistency when building new pages or components
+  Interface principles serve as guides that shape the design of the CHT and provide support in effective implementation.
 ---

-The purpose of this guide is to document the standard aspects of our core framework and allow designers and developers to focus on solving challenges, rather than reinventing interface elements that are already in use.
-Changes to the styles in this document should go through product design and be implemented throughout the app before this document is updated.
+The purpose of this guide is to document the standard aspects of the core framework and allow designers and developers to focus on solving challenges, rather than reinventing interface elements that are already in use.

 ## Colors
 Color helps users interpret and interact with app content by establishing a hierarchy of information, highlighting actions, indicating states, and conveying meaning.